githubtraining/reviewing-a-pull-request/responses/04_requesting-changes.md

 #### Empathy and Constructive Feedback

-The goal of providing feedback on a pull request is to ensure that the best possible change is being applied to the application.
-If a change isn't fixing the problem or adding a new feature the best possible way, it is your role as a reviewer to provide that feedback to the author in a meaningful and constructive manner.
+The goal of providing feedback on a pull request is to ensure that the best possible change is being added.
+Sometimes, a change isn't addressing the problem in the best possible way.
+It's the reviewer's responsibility to provide meaningful and constructive feedback.

 <details><summary>Requesting Changes 101</summary>
     - Before you submit your review, your line comments are pending and only visible to you.
 You can edit pending comments anytime before you submit your review.
 To cancel a pending review, including all of its pending comments, scroll down to the end of the timeline on the Conversation tab, then click **Cancel review**._